PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 *****************************************

 Often you have the use case to structure reports of Sphinx-Needs in table view.
-You can do this with a list-atble to structure the visiual representation.
+You can do this with e.g. a`list-table` to structure the visiual representation.

 .. example:: Reports structured with tables